Bayesian Statistics for Data Science

 Who This Course Is For

-• Data Scientists & Statisticians seeking to deepen their understanding of probabilistic modeling.
+Data Scientists & Statisticians seeking to go beyond traditional methods and build interpretable probabilistic models.

-• Students & Professionals exploring advanced statistical reasoning and inference.
+Students & Early-Career Professionals aspiring to strengthen their foundation in modern statistical reasoning and applied inference.

 By the end of this course, learners will be able to: